daisugiland/daisugi/packages/anzen/README.md

 ### #getValue()

-Returns an value when cames from a success Result, and throws an error if cames from a failure instance.
+Returns an value when comes from a success Result, and throws an error if comes from a failure instance.

 #### Usage